MateoRiofrio/spring-angular-terraria-api/README.md

 form a powerful stack that allows for scalability and flexibility.
 In this case, the main role of the backend is to provide a way of interacting with JavaScript through HTTP and JSON.
 Angular and Spring are built as a single application, so npm is installed as part of the build.
 If you would like to run this project on your machine check out the set-up section!

+This project is intended to be ran with a local mysql server but with a few changes can also work with a cloud platform such as Google's!
+Check out the branch 'cloud-version' to see how to implement that way.

 ## Usage
 The API is handled by Spring and here are some requests you can do: